-If you’re planning on coming to Bangkok, Thailand during the 2013-2014 tourist season with your family, you’re coming at the right time.
-Not only are there some of the best Bangkok family attractions in 2013 ever, but many of them are cheaper and better than you’ll find in your own home country.
+If you are planning on coming to Bangkok, Thailand with your family, you won’t believe just how much there is to do for you and your kids.
+Not only does Bangkok have some of the best family attractions, but many of them are cheaper and better than you will find in your own home country.

 These four Bangkok family attractions, however, are ones every family should visit and, I promise, your kids especially will love them.

-Dream World – Yes, it’s an amusement park that’s been around forever, but it’s still one of the best Bangkok family attractions and a great way to spend a day in Thailand’s capital city.
+Dream World – Yes, it is an amusement park that has been around forever, but it is still one of the best Bangkok family attractions and a great way to spend a day in Thailand’s capital city.

-Ancient City – This is a place I didn’t get to until I’d lived in Bangkok for a few years and, oh how I wish I had done it sooner as it’s absolutely incredible.
+Ancient City – This is a place I didn’t get to until I had lived in Bangkok for a few years and, oh how I wish I had done it sooner as it is absolutely incredible.

 At Ancient City you can also rent bikes, as it is very large and walking around it would be tiring.
-Get a bike for each member of the family (they’re cheap!) and then head off to explore.
+Get a bike for each member of the family (they are cheap!) and then head off to explore.

 Again, you can easily get to Ancient City in a taxi from Bangkok city center.
 It shouldn’t take you more than 30-45 minutes depending on traffic.

-Terminal 21 – If it’s raining, Terminal 21 is the perfect Bangkok family attraction as it’s a huge shopping mall, but one that has been designed around different world cities.
+Terminal 21 – If it is raining, Terminal 21 is the perfect Bangkok family attraction as it is a huge shopping mall, but one that has been designed around different world cities.
 That means one floor looks like London, England while another is meant to represent Tokyo, Japan or Istanbul, Turkey.
 The point is every floor is unique and every floor has amazing things to see and buy.

-The kids will especially love Terminal 21, as they’ll get to run around taking photos of themselves standing next to enormous sumo wrestlers on the Japan floor, or standing next to an almost-life-sized red double-decker bus in London.
+The kids will especially love Terminal 21, as they will get to run around taking photos of themselves standing next to enormous sumo wrestlers on the Japan floor, or standing next to an almost-life-sized red double-decker bus in London.

 Finally, head to the top floor and get movie tickets.
 The movie theater is amazing and ticket prices are far less than the US or Europe, yet they show all the big Hollywood blockbusters as well as a large selection of Thai and Japanese films.

-The Snake Farm – An old tried and true Bangkok family attraction, the Snake Farm has actually been renovated in the last couple of years, so it’s now in a modern building full of exhibits about snakes.
+The Snake Farm – An old tried and true Bangkok family attraction, the Snake Farm has actually been renovated in the last couple of years, so it is now in a modern building full of exhibits about snakes.

-Here you’ll see just about every snake in Thailand lounging around in glass cages and, if you want to see them up even closer, stay for the snake show where you’ll see a man ‘milking’ a snake for its venom (Bangkok’s Snake Farm is one of the largest anti-venom producers in Asia), various other show tricks with snakes and then, at the end, if you want to hang around you’ll often be allowed to hold the boa constrictor while someone else in your group takes a photo.
+Here you will see just about every snake in Thailand lounging around in glass cages and, if you want to see them up even closer, stay for the snake show where you can watch a man ‘milking’ a snake for its venom (Bangkok’s Snake Farm is one of the largest anti-venom producers in Asia), as well as various other show tricks with snakes.
+If you want to hang around at the end, you will often be allowed to hold the boa constrictor while someone else in your group takes a photo.